 I cannot cannot cannot wait to see Ocean’s 8 with my sister when it comes out.

 The first time I saw this photo I laughed so hard – their facial expressions walking out of the subway, the body language, the outfits, the hair, it all makes me miss my sister so bad.

 There’s so much interesting typography to be found in New York City, but my favorite area to spot some really interesting street signs, storefronts and logos is the East Village.
-This neighborhood has a very artistic, urban, and old New York vibe, and the store owners are all using quirky typefaces for their signage.
+This neighborhood has a very artistic, urban, old New York vibe, and the signage reflects that perfectly.

 Getting into the spirit of Halloween, apartments and townhouses in NYC transformed into their own personal House of Horrors this past week.

 (Nothing scares me more than the woods though.
 I’ve probably seen too many bad 80’s movies or was traumatized by the Blair Witch Project—either way, I hate the woods, especially after dark, and avoid them at all costs.)

 These flowers are all over Manhattan right now and I adore them.
 Just another thing that makes me happy that Fall has arrived.
 I really am loving the cooler weather.
 Ask me that in a few more weeks and I’m sure my feelings will have changed.

 I walked down to One World Trade Center last night from Chelsea (with a pit stop at a very divey bar in the West Village.)
 It’s become a yearly tradition to walk along the Westside Highway every year and gaze up at the twin lights, which are so bright that they appear to be shining into infinity.
 This year was special as there was access to the memorial park at night, so visitors could leave flowers and pay respects at the water fountains.
 It was highly emotional, too much to put into words even.